 - 1. You will develop a comprehensive list of ten (10) different potential patient problems that are related to a minimum of five (5) different NURS 2000 concepts.
 The problem must include the cause, (e.g., fatigue as a result of nutritional deficiency and blood loss during surgery). - 2.
 You will identify at least three (3) things you will assess and the likely evidence to validate there is a problem for each of these ten (10) problems. - 3.
 You will hand in this part of the exam to the tutor.
 You will record on carbonless paper so you may have a copy of this exam for the next part. - 4.
 This part of the exam will count for 10 marks.
-One (1) mark will be given for the correctly worded problem statement, concept and 3 assessments/evidence.
+One-half (0.5) mark will be given for the correctly worded problem statement and concept.
+One-half (0.5) mark for 3 assessments/evidence, partial marks will not be given for less than 3.